CopernicaMarketingSoftware/Documentation/SMTPeter/introduction.md

 ## MailerQ

-SMTPeter is a SaaS (software as a service) soluttion.
-It operates on our servers and we handle all the techinical details.
+SMTPeter is a SaaS (software as a service) solution.
+It operates on our servers and we handle all the technical details.
 For those of you that are not interested in a SaaS-solution, or do not want to share data with third parties, we also offer MailerQ, the Mail Transfer Agent behind SMTPeter's and Copernica's email delivery, as an on-premise solution.